Key milestones across our chronic hepatitis B virus (cHBV) and pan-coronavirus programs remain on track

 Hepatitis B is a potentially life-threatening liver infection caused by the hepatitis B virus (HBV).
 HBV can cause chronic infection which leads to a higher risk of death from cirrhosis and liver cancer.
 Chronic HBV infection represents a significant unmet medical need.
 The World Health Organization estimates that over 290 million people worldwide suffer from chronic HBV infection, while other estimates indicate that approximately 2.4 million people in the United States suffer from chronic HBV infection.
 Approximately 820,000 people die every year from complications related to chronic HBV infection despite the availability of effective vaccines and current treatment options.

 Arbutus Biopharma Corporation (Nasdaq: ABUS) is a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases.
 Our current focus areas include Hepatitis B virus (HBV), SARS-CoV-2, and other coronaviruses.
-In HBV, we are developing an RNAi therapeutic, oral capsid inhibitor, oral PD-L1 inhibitor, and oral RNA destabilizer that we intend to combine to provide a functional cure for patients with chronic HBV by suppressing viral replication, reducing surface antigen and reawakening the immune system.
-We believe our lead compound, AB-729, is the only RNAi therapeutic with evidence of immune re-awakening, and is currently being evaluated in multiple phase 2 clinical trials.
-We have an ongoing drug discovery and development program directed to identifying novel, orally active agents for treating coronavirus (including SARS-CoV-2).
-We are also exploring oncology applications for our internal PD-L1 portfolio.
+In HBV, we are developing a RNAi therapeutic, an oral capsid inhibitor, an oral PD-L1 inhibitor, and an oral RNA destabilizer to potentially identify a combination regimen with the aim of providing a functional cure for patients with chronic HBV by suppressing viral replication, reducing surface antigen and reawakening the immune system.
+We believe our lead compound, AB-729, is the only RNAi therapeutic with evidence of immune re-awakening.
+It is currently being evaluated in multiple phase 2 clinical trials.
+We also have an ongoing drug discovery and development program directed to identifying novel, orally active agents for treating coronavirus (including SARS-CoV-2).
+In addition, we are exploring oncology applications for our internal PD-L1 portfolio.
 For more information, visit www.arbutusbio.com.